 You need to know the key signature of the music.
 This should be the first step you make.

-If you want to know the key signature of the song, I just find the tonal center of the music, and then I play the notes of that scale, which is one of the coolest tricks I learned after grabbing the piano course PianoForAll from their site.
+If you want to know the key signature of the song, I just find the tonal center of the music, and then I play the notes of that scale, which is one of the coolest tricks I learned after grabbing the piano course PianoForAll.

 For instance, when I jammed along to Dave East’s “Type Of Time” recently, I knew it was in the key of C Minor (relative major: Eb Major).